Pekka Rinne: Final years (2018–2021)

 On 3 November 2018, Rinne signed a two-year, $10 million contract extension with Nashville.
 That night, as was the case in 2011, Rinne posted a 26-save shutout over the visiting Boston Bruins in Nashville.

 On 9 January 2020, Rinne became the 12th goaltender in NHL history and the second goaltender in Predators history to score a goal, doing so against the Chicago Blackhawks by shooting the puck into the empty net from behind his team's goal line with less than 22 seconds left in the game.

 On 10 May 2021, in the final game of the COVID-shortened 2020–21 season, Rinne posted a 30-save shutout in a 5–0 win over the Carolina Hurricanes.
 It was his 369th career win, tying him for 19th all-time with Tom Barrasso.
 It was also his 60th career shutout, passing Evgeni Nabokov for 19th all-time on that list as well.

+Retirement

 On 13 July 2021, Rinne announced his retirement from professional hockey.
 The Predators also announced that Rinne's number 35 jersey would be retired on 24 February 2022, making him the first player in team history to receive the honour.